-This course surveys United States history from the Civil War era to the Modern era.
+Prerequisite: NoneThis course surveys United States history from the Civil War era to the Modern era.Code ALecture: 3 hoursLab: 0 hoursCredit Hours: 3

 HPS - HEALTH SCIENCES

 HPS 105 Medical Terminology

 This course is an application for the language of medicine.
 Emphasis is placed on terminology associated with health care, spelling, pronunciation, and meanings associated with prefixes, suffixes, and roots as they relate to anatomical body systems.
 Upon completion of this course, the student should be able to correctly abbreviate medical terms and appropriately use medical terminology in verbal and written communication.